 I created the below map with a London Christmas Lights Walking Route that you can follow as a self-guide (zoom in to see it).

 It starts in Oxford Street and ends in Covent Garden, passing by the most beautiful and Christmassy streets in London, like New Bond Street, Old Bond Street, and Regent Street.
-The map also includes all the best Christmas photo op spots and London Christmas Markets and Ice Rinks!
+The map also includes all the best Christmas photo op spots, London Christmas Markets and Ice Rinks!

 The walking route on the map takes 1-2 hours to complete, including plenty of time for breaks and photos!